 Why ‘The Phantom Menace’ is a menace to ‘Star Wars’ fans

-This week marks the 19th anniversary of George Lucas’s Star Wars: Episode I – The Phantom Menace.
-As one of the most anticipated films in movie history, the first instalment in the Star Wars prequel trilogy follows Jedi Knight Qui-Gon Jinn and his apprentice Obi-Wan Kenobi as they protect Queen Amidala in hopes of securing a peaceful end to a large-scale interplanetary dispute – but the long dormant Sith resurface to claim their old glory.
+Last month marked the 20th anniversary of George Lucas’s Star Wars: Episode I – The Phantom Menace.
+As one of the most anticipated films in movie history, the first installment in the Star Wars prequel trilogy follows Jedi Knight Qui-Gon Jinn and his apprentice Obi-Wan Kenobi as they protect Queen Amidala in hopes of securing a peaceful end to a large-scale interplanetary dispute – but the long dormant Sith resurface to claim their old glory.

 The movie hit theater screens back in 1999 almost sixteen years after the premiere of the previous Star Wars film, Return of the Jedi.
-With such lofty expectations, it was inevitable disappointments would arise.
-But no one quite expected how severe the Star Wars fanboy (and girl) backlash would turn out to be.
-Ask any Jedi fans what the worst movie in the franchise is and they’ll unequivocally answer The Phantom Menace (Jar Jar Binks has a lot to answer for).
+It was inevitable that some disappointments would arise – but no one quite expected how severe the Star Wars fanboy (and -girl) backlash turned out.
+Ask any Jedi fans what the worst movie in the franchise is and they’ll unequivocally answer The Phantom Menace.
+(Jar Jar Binks has a lot to answer for.)

-While the movie has its high points – notably the exhilarating duel between Qui Gon Jinn, Obi Wan Kenobi, and Darth Maul – these are undoubtedly bogged down by the film’s many pitfalls, which we’re here to highlight today with our giant shit-stirring spoon.
-So here they are – all the reasons The Phantom Menace is a menace to Star Wars superfans.
+While the movie has its high points – notably the exhilarating duel between Qui Gon Jinn, Obi Wan Kenobi, and Darth Maul – these are undoubtedly bogged down by the film’s many pitfalls, which we’re here to highlight today.
+Here they are: all the reasons The Phantom Menace is a menace to Star Wars superfans.

 Darth Maul mishap